burpotato/mipstris/README.md

 ### Main Loop (in order)

 #### **newpiece**: first locks in the previous piece, runs clearlines, then generates a random piece
+- locks in the piece by just drawing it - [ready](#ready-sets-the-starting-position-of-the-piece) resets the position so it doesn't erase the block after it gets drawn
 #### **ready**: sets the starting position of the piece
 - holding a piece jumps here instead - it starts the loop again without clearing lines or generating a random piece.
 #### **loop**: this is the main loop.
 1. checks if the block should move down a space - it only moves every few frames.
 This allows the player to input more than one input before the blocks moves down a space.
     - **If the block should move:**